 The range in retreat rates of the 24 glaciers mapped in 2010 and 2018, would initially suggest that the terminus positions have responded to climatic changes at different rates: albeit with substantial caveats.
-However, glacier response time must be considered, as particular characteristics of each glacier are clearly paramount (e.g. thermal regime, velocity), which will dictate how a glacier responds to climate change through volume change and/or glacier dynamics (Brugger, 2007).
+However, glacier response time must be considered, as particular characteristics of each glacier are clearly paramount (e.g. thermal regime, velocity, bed geometry), which will dictate how a glacier responds to climate change through volume change and/or glacier dynamics (Brugger, 2007).
 The termini of 2 out of 3 glaciers with the largest retreat rates had contact with a proglacial lake, which may have enhanced the retreat rate.
 These 3 glaciers have notably larger retreat rates than the other 21 glaciers analysed for terminus change between 2010 and 2018, with the next (4th, 5th and 6th) largest retreats occurring at land terminating glaciers (Figure 6).
 This would suggest that factors other than contact with proglacial lakes have had a substantial influence on the retreat rates of most glaciers sampled in Arctic Sweden between 2010 and 2018.
 Particularly given increased air temperatures and recent heatwave events in Arctic Scandinavia (Jonsell et al., 2013; Kim et al., 2018; Sinclair et al., 2019).
-However, detailed analysis and discussion of the characteristics of each glacier is beyond the scope of this study, although it should be noted that the second largest retreat occurred at Isfallsglaciaren as the terminus has rapidly retreated back through an icefall (Holmlund and Holmlund, 2019).
+However, detailed analysis and discussion of the characteristics of each glacier is beyond the scope of this study.

 Recommendations for Future Study

 Future work should conduct ground penetrating radar surveys to investigate the thermal structure of these glaciers, as well as the profile and properties of the glacier bed (Pettersson et al., 2003; Rippin et al., 2011; Reinardy et al., 2019).
-Glacier velocities would also be required to investigate the response times to climatic changes (Brugger, 2007).
+If conducted during the winter this may (depending on ice thickness) provide the opportunity to derive proglacial lake bathymetry and therefore volume estimates for the water stored in these proglacial lakes.
+Proglacial lake bathymetry may be more safely obtained through conducting boat mounted sonar surveys.
+Furthermore, a suitable sample of proglacial lake bathymetry may facilitate an empirical relationship to be derived for lake area/volume, as has been achieved in the Alps (Cook and Quincey, 2015).

 Future global remote sensing-based studies [e.g. using data where G < 5 m] should work to maximise retrieval of data for lake and land terminating glaciers for terminus change mapping, ideally with imagery over multiple time steps to investigate the nature of change within the context of pervasive climate change.
+Determining glacier velocity would also be advantageous for understanding any dynamic response to lake development (King et al., 2018).
 This would work to further underpin our understanding of feedbacks between proglacial lakes and glacier retreat rates at the regional scale.
 This is particularly important given future predictions of increased air temperatures and heatwaves, which are predicted to increase glacier retreat and lake temperatures (Kim et al., 2018; SROCC, 2019; Dye et al., 2021).

 Conclusion

-The development and expansion of proglacial lakes in the Arctic has received relatively little attention to date (Carrivick and Quincey, 2014; Carr et al., 2017).
-This study provides one of the first proglacial lake inventories for an Arctic area, as called for by Pierre et al. (2019) who argue that they likely act as a substantial sink and store of atmospheric CO2.
-The total area of 4.767 +/- 0.377 km2 covered by the 108 proglacial lakes in the inventory represents a substantial area of water that was previously not included within the Global Lake and Wetland Database (GLWD) (Birkett et al., 1995).
+This study provides one of the first proglacial lake inventories for an Arctic area, where the development and expansion of proglacial lakes has received relatively little attention to date.
+The total area of 4.767 +/- 0.377 km2 covered by the 108 proglacial lakes in the inventory represents a considerable area of water that was previously not included within the Global Lake and Wetland Database (GLWD).
 Therefore the mapping of proglacial lakes reported in this study has important hydrological implications for assessing how currently glaciated catchments will respond to climate change (Fellman et al., 2014).
 Furthermore, the increase in number and extent of proglacial lakes since the 1950s/60s reported in this study emphasises the increasing prevalence and importance as part of the hydrological system in Arctic Sweden.